rboxeur/mpv-i686-cross-compiling-MinGW32-Doc/index.rst

 .. note::

-        |info| If your cmake version -- provided by your package (apt, yum etc) -- is too old then you can build a recent cmake version using commands below
+        INFO If your cmake version -- provided by your package (apt, yum etc) -- is too old then you can build a recent cmake version using commands below

 ::